neurodebian/Psignifit-3.x/doc-src/CONTRIBUTING.rst

 Contributing to Psignifit 3.0
 =============================

-psignifit 3.0 is free software.
-You are free to modify the software under the terms of the license that is distributed with psignifit 3.0.
-We welcome developers that want to contribute to psignifit 3.0.
+Psignifit 3.0 is free software.
+You are free to modify the software under the terms of the license that is distributed with Psignifit 3.0.
+We welcome developers that want to contribute to Psignifit 3.0.

 Software Architecture
 ---------------------

-The psignifit 3.x code base is logically split into several components:
+The Psignifit 3.x code base is logically split into several components:

 :psi++:
-    The C++ *engine* of psignifit.
+    The C++ *engine* of Psignifit.
 :pypsignifit:
     High level Python interface, including visualisation methods.
 :swignifit: